Crivella/ocr_translate/README.md

 The Github repo provides not only the Django app files, but also the already configured project files used to start the server.

-Initialize your database by running
+Create/Initialize your database by running

-`python manage.py migrate`
+- `python manage.py migrate`

 inside your project folder.

 Run the server using for example one of the following options: